Bucakkışla, Karaman: Population

 The population of Bucakkışla consists of Yörüks (nomadic Oghuz Turks).
 Most of them are probably of Bıçakçı tribe.
 During the early Ottoman Empire era, they initially used the location as their winter quarters, and in the 19th century Bucakkışla became their permanent settlement.
 Although the village was declared a bucak center in 1930, which is administratively more important than a village, the population declined towards the end of the 20th century because of migration to cities.
-As of 2014, the population was as low as 166.

 Economy

 Main economic activity is greenhouse vegetable and fruit growing.
 Pomegranate, fig and olive are among the main products.